General Information

 * Note: If a student selects the Psychology Professional Placement units, the Professional Experience in Law units are still required.
 However, if a student selects the Law Professional Placement units, the Professional Experience in Law units are waived.

-Domestic students also have an opportunity to undertake a WIL Professional Placement.
-Please note that due to government regulation international students holding a student visa are not able to undertake Professional Placements in this course.
+Please note that due to government regulations, international students holding a student visa are not permitted to undertake Professional Placements in this course.

 Students may not complete more than 175 credit points (normally 14 units) at Introductory Level.
 A unit of study can only be counted once, where units are shared between majors and/or minors, students must choose an approved alternate.